-*All language courses are taught by Dr. Fehintola Mosadomi and Dr. Omoniyi Afolabi.
 The language courses must be taken in sequence in order to obtain Foreign Language credit.
-Restrictions apply for upper division courses.

 History & Politics

-This course examines themes such as gender, sexualities and identity politics, socio-political agency, resistance and negotiation in the islands of Cuba, Puerto Rico, Dominican Republic, and Haiti.
-The course is taught in Spanish (SPN 375) one semester and in English (SPN349) the next.
+This course examines themes such as gender, sexuality, and identity politics, socio-political agency, resistance, and negotiation in the islands of Cuba, Puerto Rico, Dominican Republic, and Haiti.

 Culture & Religion

-This course will explore gender construction in Yoruba-land.
+This course explores gender construction in Yoruba-land.
 Through the analysis of religious, linguistics, and socio-political discourse and practices among the Yoruba, the course will examine the variables between the realities of African gender perspectives and current gender theories.